git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/210_Deploy.md

 REVISION: 1
 :::

 Lets take a moment to understand each of these components.

 ###### Neuron Device plugin

-Neuron device plugin exposes Neuron cores & devices to kubernetes as a resource. `aws.amazon.com/neuroncore` and `aws.amazon.com/neuron` are the resources that the neuron device plugin registers with the kubernetes. `aws.amazon.com/neuroncore` is used for allocating neuron cores to the container. `aws.amazon.com/neuron` is used for allocating neuron devices to the container.
+The Neuron device plugin exposes Neuron cores & devices to kubernetes as a resource. `aws.amazon.com/neuroncore` and `aws.amazon.com/neuron` are the resources that the neuron device plugin registers with the kubernetes. `aws.amazon.com/neuroncore` is used for allocating neuron cores to the container. `aws.amazon.com/neuron` is used for allocating neuron devices to the container.
 When resource name ‘neuron’ is used, all the cores belonging to the device will be allocated to container in your pod.

 For more informaiton on this, please refer [Neuron Device Plugin](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/containers/kubernetes-getting-started.html#neuron-device-plugin)